 C13 Yes No

-C13 Does your institution have an application fee? х
+Does your institution have an application fee? х

 C13 Amount of application fee: \$50.00

 C13 Yes No

-Can it be waived for applicants with financial need? х
+C13 Can it be waived for applicants with financial need? х

-C13 If you have an application fee and an on-line application option,
+C13 If you have an application fee and an on-line application option, fee: fee:

-C13 Same fee: